dmnfarrell/snipgenie/README.md

     └── ERR1588785_2.fastq.gz
 ```

 Filenames are parsed and a sample name is extracted for each pair (if paired end).
-This is simply done by splitting on the _ symbol.
+This is simply done by splitting on the _ symbol by default.
 So a file called /path/13-11594_S85_L001-4_R1_001.fastq.gz will be given a sample name 13-11594.
 As long as the sample names are unique this is ok.
 If you had a file names like A_2_L001-4_R1_001, A_3_L001-4_R1_001 you should split on '-' instead.
-You can specify this in the labelsep option.
+You can specify this in the `labelsep` option.
 The workflow won't run unless sample names are unique.

 ### Manifest file

 You can use a manifest file (-M) with the sample names and files in a table if parsing folders won't work for you.
 This could be useful if your files have non-unique names but are in different subfolders.
 This overrides the `input` option.
 The format of the file is below.
 You should give the full path of each file.
-Sample names have to be unique.
+Sample names have to be unique and you should provide an entry for all the samples you want to run.

 ```
 sample,filename1,filename2